 Here is the summary of our upcoming escorted trips:

 There is nothing like Alaska!
 Our owner has been there twelve times and keeps going back for more.
-While we can help you with your Alaska cruise at all budget levels (contemporary, premium or luxury), in 2020 we hope to lead one or two groups above the luxury ships of Seabourn Cruises.
+While we can help you with your Alaska cruise at all budget levels (contemporary, premium or luxury), in 2021 we hope to lead a group aboard the luxury ships of Seabourn Cruises.

 One of the advantages of small ship cruising (only 450 passengers!) is the fact that vessels of this size can get in to locations the large ships cannot navigate.
 And, if you see a pod of whales, the larger ships just keep cruising.
 But with the ships of Seabourn they know this is why you came to Alaska!
 With Ventures by Seabourn you even get the opportunity to kayak among the glaciers (not included in cruise fare).
 Beverages and gratuities are included with this luxury cruise line too!